Frequently asked questions

 Aboriginal employment means employing Aboriginal people from the community where the work is happening, where possible.

-Contractors are required to have a minimum of 40% Aboriginal employment to deliver work under the program.
-This minimum will increase by 2% each financial year from 2019-2020 to a maximum of 48%.
+Contractors are required to have a minimum of 50% Aboriginal employment to deliver work under the program.

-The Room to Breathe program is to help fix overcrowding.
+The Improvements and Upgrades program is to help fix overcrowding.
 Overcrowding means too many people are living in a home.

 • homes with people sleeping in living rooms, verandas or tents because there are not enough bedrooms